-I spent over 6 months traveling around India.
-While I was on a tight budget and did stay in some dodgy rooms, for the most part, my accommodations were clean and comfortable.
+We spent more than six months traveling around India.
+While we were on a tight budget and did stay in some dodgy rooms, for the most part, our accommodation was clean and comfortable.

 These days, a lot of room reservations are made online, but there are still many small, family-run guesthouses that take reservations by phone.